The Untold Truth Of Madeleine McCann's Parents

 BirminghamLive wrote Gerry's mother, Eileen, died of Covid-19 in June 2020.
 Both Kate and Gerry are understood to have attended the funeral.

-The German police said they believe a German man in custody killed Madeleine.
+At the time, the German police said they believe a German man in custody killed Madeleine.
 The case remains active as investigators are looking for possible accomplices, including a man who called the suspect the night Madeleine vanished.
 The McCanns, though, vowed that they would continue to look for Madeleine while the investigation continues.
-They also still believe Madeleine is alive.